-The Life Fitness F3 claims they have found the perfect balance between portability and convenience without sacrificing any design value.
-And with the FlexDeck Shock Absorption system, customers can reduce joint and knee strain by 30%.
+The Horizon Fitness T101 Treadmill Series claims they have found the perfect balance between portability and convenience without sacrificing any design value.
+With its longer deck system, customers can reduce joint and knee strain by 30%.

 This product is full of additional features that continue to set it apart as one of the market’s top products.